Mean field, hydrodynamic and graph limits for deterministic interacting particle systems: a survey with quantitative estimates: From mesoscopic to macroscopic scale: hydrodynamic moments and closures (from Vlasov to CGL when closure holds)

+\begin{remark} We will see in Remark \ref{rem_HK_moment_k} in Section \ref{sec_coupled} that, in the Hegselmann--Krause model, all moments of order $\geq 2$ satisfy the same differential equation, and thus, decrease exponentially to $0$ as $t\rightarrow+\infty$ as soon as $S(x)>0$ for $\nu$-almost every $x\in\Omega$.
+This shows that, under the latter assumption, the solution $t\mapsto\mu(t)$ of the Vlasov equation \eqref{vlasov} is such that $\mu_{t,x}$ is exponentially close (in Wasserstein distance) to the Dirac measure $\delta_{y(t,x)}$ as $t\rightarrow+\infty$.

-\begin{remark} Note that, in \cite{BoudinSalvaraniTrelat_2021}, convergence to consensus is proved under the assumptions that $d\nu(x)=dx$, that $S(x)\geq\delta>0$ for almost every $x\in\Omega$ and that the (infinite-dimensional) graph associated with $\sigma$ be strongly connected.
-Proposition \ref{prop_op_consensus} generalizes this result by relaxing the assumption on $S$ to the assumption that $S(x)>0$ for $\nu$-almost every $x\in\Omega$. \end{remark}
+In \cite{BoudinSalvaraniTrelat_SIMA2022}, convergence to consensus is proved for the Euler equation under the assumptions that $d\nu(x)=dx$, that $S(x)\geq\delta>0$ for almost every $x\in\Omega$ and that the (infinite-dimensional) graph associated with $\sigma$ be strongly connected.
+This remark shows that the result of \cite{BoudinSalvaraniTrelat_SIMA2022} can be generalized by relaxing the assumption on $S$ to: $S(x)>0$ for $\nu$-almost every $x\in\Omega$. \end{remark}

-For general functions $G$, the question to know whether $T$ is the solution of some ``closed" equation is open.
+For general mappings $G$, the question of whether or not $T$ is the solution of some ``closed" equation is open.

-In the $\nu$-monokinetic case, i.e., assuming that $\mu$ is of the form \eqref{def_monokinetic_measure} and is a locally Lipschitz solution of \eqref{vlasov}, we have $T(t,x) = 0$.
+In the $\nu$-monokinetic case, i.e., assuming that $\mu$ is of the form \eqref{def_monokinetic_measure} and is a solution of \eqref{vlasov}, we have $T(t,x) = 0$.
 This is expected since $T(t,x)$ is the variance and thus measures the distance to the average $y(t,x)$.